 - Ralph McGill (1898 – 1969) — Publisher of the Altanta Constitution won the Pulitzer Prize in 1959 for his editorials, and the Presidential Medal of Freedom in 1964 for courageous stand.
 See the documentary film: Dawns Early Light: Ralph McGill and the segregated South (Center for Contemporary Media, Inc., c1988) McGill wrote about meeting WEB DuBois in a 1965 Atlantic magazine article.

-- Virginius Dabney (1901 – 1995) — Editor of the Richmond Times Dispatch in the 1950s, a contemporary of McGill, a Souther liberal who did not fight as aggressively against segregation as McGill but who quietly supported equal rights.
+- Virginius Dabney (1901 – 1995) — Editor of the Richmond Times Dispatch in the 1950s who stood by while his newspaper advocated massive resistance to integration and equal rights.

 - The Greensboro NC Sit Ins – 1960 and recent accounts of the first lunch counter sit-ins

-- In 1959, a white American journalist named John Howard Griffin dyed his skin black and traveled for six weeks in the South.
-His stories about the day-to-day prejudice and hardships facing black people were turned into one of the great books of all time, Black Like Me.
+- In 1959, a white American journalist, John Howard Griffin dyed his skin black and traveled for six weeks in the South.
+His stories about the day-to-day prejudice and hardships facing black people were turned into one of the great books of all time, Black Like Me.ho

-- Son of the Rough South – Karl Fleming’s book about violence in Los Angeles.
+- Son of the Rough South – Karl Fleming’s book about racial violence in Los Angeles.

 - Dan Rather, Covering the Civil Rights Movement (1998 remarks)